lsst-sitcom/sitcomtn-037/index.rst

 This timescale is useful when examining trending or slowly varying effects, particularly for metrics like image quality or transparency.
 It is a timescale where people are closely watching, but not necessarily immediately reacting.
 The addition of this category was to provide flexibility in implementation as it may be such that the prioritization of metrics can be performed which may provide a useful free parameter during the implementation phase.
-However, it is imperative that the rapid analysis framework be able to keep up with the rate of images being acquired; where that rate is governed by the survey strategy visit duration (`FAFF-REQ-0051`_).
+However, it is imperative that the Rapid Analysis framework be able to keep up with the rate of images being acquired; where that rate is governed by the survey strategy visit duration (`FAFF-REQ-0051`_).
 In the case of taking two 15 second snaps, it is expected that the analysis would be done on the combined images.

 Again, the data products for the 60 second timescales are described in the Outputs section of the `Rapid Analysis Use-case <https://confluence.lsstcorp.org/display/LSSTCOM/Rapid+Analysis+Use-Case>`_.